Marinko Rokvić

-Marinko Rokvić (Маринко Роквић; 27 January 1954 – 6 November 2021) was a Bosnian folk singer.
+Marinko Rokvić (Маринко Роквић; 27 January 1954 – 6 November 2021) was a Bosnian Serb folk singer.

 Early life

 Marinko Rokvić was born on January 27, 1954, in Bosanski Petrovac, PR Bosnia and Herzegovina, FPR Yugoslavia (modern-day Bosnia and Herzegovina).
 He was raised in an ethnic Serb agricultural family in the village of Kolunić.
 His affinity for music was demonstrated from an early age through his accordion playing.
 Rokvić eventually relocated to Belgrade to attend the Electrical Engineering High School "Nikola Tesla".

 Career

 He started performing in kafanas after graduating from high school and released his debut record in 1974.
 However, Rokvić rose to prominence three years later upon his first appearance at the Ilidža Folk Music Festival.
 His debut album, titled Ruža, was released in 1981 under PGP-RTB.
 Over the years he became one of the most popular Serbian folk singers.
 His 1983 release, Da volim drugu ne mogu, was sold in around 600,000 copies.
 The following year he also made a cameo in the popular television series Kamiondžije ponovo voze.

 Marinko Rokvić released in total twenty one studio albums and had numerous hit-songs, including Skitnica, Svađalice moja mala, Potražiću oči zelenije, Zanela me svetla velikog grada, Polomio vetar grane, Da volim drugu ne mogu, Jedina moja, Ti za ljubav nisi rođena, Ljubav stara srce para and Tri u jednoj.
 In 1993, he won the "Zlatni Melos" award and also received the Life Achievement Award in 2019 from the Union of Serbia's Music Artists.